 The Fynbos heathlands in the southern temperate region of Africa is rich in bird, insect and most especially plant species...

+The Fynbos doesn't have an obvious abundance of large animals like the savanna, but there are some species to be found.
 Many areas around the world have mammals adapted to living in rocky outcrops.
 In North America it is the Mountain Goat, in Asia it is the Serows, in the Himalayas it is the Tarkin and the Tahr, and in Australia it is the rock wallabies.
 In sub-Saharan Africa, it is the Dassie or Hyrax.

 The main centre and jumping off point for exploring the fynbos heathlands of South Africa is of course Cape Town.
 While here, you can explore the Botanical Gardens for 'captive' fynbos species and Table Mountain for wild ones.
 If you want to see some of the native birds and get out of the city, a great place to stay is Avian Leisure.